wildfly/quickstart/log4j/README.md

-jboss-as-log4jdemo
+jboss-as-log4j
 ========================

 What is it?
 -----------

-This is a simple JSF 2.0 application which will teach you how easy it is to use container defined modules to limit size of application package and use common version of certain classes at runitme.
+This simple JSF 2.0 application shows how to use container defined modules to limit the size of the application package.
+It also shows how to use common versions of certain classes at runtime.

-It is common for different applications to depend on third party libraries.
+Applications must often depend on third party libraries.
-By default, Java EE packages allow to include dependencies in deployable unit.
-This however may lead to uncontrolled growth of deployable unit.
-To avoid that, one can use container defined module.
-Module is nothing more than container managed binary dependency, which is shared by all deployed applications.
+By default, Java EE packages allow you to include dependencies in a deployable unit which can lead to uncontrolled growth of the deployable unit.
+This can be avoided by the use of a container defined module.
+A modules is nothing more than a container managed binary dependency, which is shared by all deployed applications.

-For more details on class loading and modules please refer to <https://docs.jboss.org/author/display/AS7/Developer+Guide#DeveloperGuide-JBossDeploymentStructureFile>
+For more details on class loading and modules please refer to
+<a href="https://docs.jboss.org/author/display/AS7/Class+Loading+in+AS7" title="Class Loading in AS7">Class Loading in AS7</a>

 This example is very simple.
-It declares dependecy on Apache Log4j module to allow itself to use custom logging framework.This example achieves this with simple xml file: <b>src/main/webapp/WEB-INF/jboss-deployment-structure.xml</b>.
+It declares dependency on Apache Log4j module to allow itself to use custom logging framework.This is achieved with a simple addition to the xml file:
+<b>src/main/webapp/WEB-INF/jboss-deployment-structure.xml</b>.
-For more details about this file please refer to <https://docs.jboss.org/author/display/AS7/Developer+Guide#DeveloperGuide-JBossDeploymentStructureFile>
+For more details about this file please refer to
+<a href="https://docs.jboss.org/author/display/AS7/Developer+Guide#DeveloperGuide-JBossDeploymentStructureFile"title="JBoss Deployment Structure File">JBoss Deployment Structure File</a>

 System requirements